cakephp/docs/en/controllers/components.rst

 ----------------------------------------

 Sometimes one of your components may need to use another component.
-In this case ou can include other components in your component the exact same way you include them in controllers - using the ``$components`` var::
+In this case you can include other components in your component the exact same way you include them in controllers - using the ``$components`` var::

     // app/Controller/Component/CustomComponent.php